Who We Are

 Pablo Guidi – LWC’s Director with an Adult Literacy background.
 Pablo is particularly interested in the role that faith plays in addressing issues of citizenship at a local and global level.

 Jason Ward – a drama specialist who works with issues of global citizenship.
 His interests lie in using theatre as a tool for behaviour change, and as an approach towards Personal Thinking and Learning Skills.
-Jason is also an accredited Philosophy for Children trainer.
+Jason is an accredited Philosophy for Children trainer, Eco-Schools Assessor and FairTrade Regional Advisor.

 Andrea Bullivant – from a probation service background, is now working within adult education, community group facilitiation, and leading the Teacher Education Equity and Sustainability Network (TEESNet).